cs481-ekh/f22-kneed-for-speed/README.md

 KnApp  - The Knee Visualization App

 ## Team Member
-Ezekiel Holmes</br>
+Ezekiel Holmes
-Kate Rosenthal</br>
+Kate Rosenthal
-Mario Torres</br>
+Mario Torres
-Mitchell Crocker</br>
+Mitchell Crocker
-Sharon Yang</br>
+Sharon Yang

 ## Project Abstract
-Currently, Boise State University’s Computational Biosciences Lab (CBL) simulates and models knee joint movement and stresses by producing numeric datasets and results for osteoarthritis patients based on various parameters such as loading conditions, anatomy, and movement. </br> </br> To make medical data more easily understandable for clinicians, we built this easy-to-use web application where an user can upload data files, see a visual heat map of output, and observe the shape and colorness of the image to easily understand the data distribution.
+Currently, Boise State University’s Computational Biosciences Lab (CBL) simulates and models knee joint movement and stresses by producing numeric datasets and results for osteoarthritis patients based on various parameters such as loading conditions, anatomy, and movement.

+To make medical data more easily understandable for clinicians, we built this easy-to-use web application where an user can upload data files, see a visual heat map of output, and observe the shape and colorness of the image to easily understand the data distribution.

 ## Project Description
-The web application we've built primarily performs four key functionalities as follows:</br>
+The web application we've built primarily performs four key functionalities as follows:
 - File Uploading: Users upload geometry and results data file in .inp or .csv format.
 The geometry file determines the shape of the image and the results file determines the colors of data